SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 BENEFITS FOR PERIMENOPAUSE & MENOPAUSE

-CORE AND PELVIC-FLOOR INTEGRATION Exercises that strengthen the interconnected muscles from rib cage to pelvis across multiple movement planes to support muscle and tissue function during hormonal transitions.
+CORE AND PELVIC-FLOOR INTEGRATION Exercises that strengthen the interconnected muscles from rib cage to pelvis across multiple movement planes to support muscle and tissue function.

-STRESS, MOOD AND SLEEP SUPPORT Personalised movement combined with focused breathing and body awareness helps manage stress levels, mood fluctuations, and sleep quality—all commonly disrupted during this transition.
+STRESS, MOOD AND SLEEP SUPPORT Personalised movement combined with focused breathing and body awareness helps manage stress levels, mood changes, and sleep quality—all commonly disrupted during this transition.

 HOW OUR PERIMENOPAUSE &